ractf/docs/docs/Installer.md

 After this, you'll be asked for the URL visitors will access your site through.
 This is where your users will access your instance of Shell.

-Finally, you'll be asked for a pair of AWS keys for mail.
+Finally, you'll be asked to enter credentials for sending emails.
+Currently we support AWS, Sendgrid and SMTP.

 ## Finishing up